 Single-Letter and Two-Letter .com Domains: The Rarest Real Estate on the Internet

-There are only 26 single-letter .com domains in existence.
-There are 676 two-letter ones.
-Almost all of them are owned.
-Almost none of them ever change hands.
-The ones that do change hands trade for sums that make ordinary domain sales look modest.
+There are only 26 possible single-letter .com domains — and just three of them are actually registered.
+There are 676 two-letter ones, all taken.
+Almost none ever change hands.
+The ones that do trade for sums that make ordinary domain sales look modest.

 This is the most concentrated form of digital scarcity that exists on the public internet.
 Below: what we know about the shortest .coms, who owns them, and why everything else feels long once you understand how this market works.

-- Z.com — Held by Nissan, then Twitter, then sold to Japanese hosting giant GMO Internet in 2014 for $6.8 million — one of the few single-letter sales with a publicly confirmed figure.
+- Z.com — Held by Nissan for two decades, then sold to the Japanese hosting giant GMO Internet in 2014 for about $6.8 million — one of the few single-letter sales with a publicly confirmed figure.

 Two-letter .coms — the next tier